void-512/Codec-Quality-Analysis/README.md

 > codec-compare -c example.cfg log -noskip

 ## How to graph
-You'll need a 'data.pkl' file in the work directory
+Make sure a "data.pkl" exists in the work directory

 Show the plot with following command:
 > codec-compare graph